Storytelling: A powerful wellness tool

 Storytelling and public health

-Have you ever stopped to think about why it is so enjoyable to huddle around a campfire sharing stories with others?
+Have you ever wondered why it is so enjoyable to huddle around a campfire sharing stories with others?
 Why it seems to elicit a sense of social closeness unparalleled by other group activities?

 When we tell personal stories, we inevitably share a small part of our journey - perhaps a glimmer of our hopes and dreams in life, or a glimpse into what frightens or worries us, how we care for others, or how others care for us.
 The vulnerability that is intrinsically intertwined with this sharing helps to build trust with others, and it also breaks down hierarchical status barriers, levelling the social playing field (10).
 The exchange of stories - and, in essence, this vulnerability and trust - reinforces social bonding.

-In a similar way, stories not only reveal information about the teller, but the act of taking in stories also allows us to more meaningfully connect with our own values, philosophies and beliefs (6).
+In a similar way, stories not only reveal information about the teller, but the act of listening to stories also allows us to more meaningfully connect with our own values, philosophies and beliefs (6).
 This process gives us a deeper understanding of ourselves and allows us to make better sense of our own experiences and thoughts (6).
-It opens the door for the introspection, curiosity and self-affirmation that is required for the type of grounded sense of wellbeing that carries us healthfully through times of difficulty.
+It opens the door for the introspection, curiosity and self-affirmation that carries us healthfully through times of difficulty.
 I've no doubt that Gregory's tales led to my own enhanced understanding of my childhood experiences in that very same household and backyard.

-Connecting through stories can have a biochemical effect that actually promotes altruistic behaviour, meaning that we are more prone to help and support others when we have been emotionally moved by a narrative (5).
-In addition, stories with complex characters that don't rely on stereotypes have been associated with increased empathy (15), so much so that academic institutions are beginning to recognise the practical functions of storytelling in their medical courses (16,17).
-Such vehicles of generosity can further strengthen relationships and trust.
+Furthermore, connecting through stories can have a biochemical effect that promotes altruistic behaviour - we are more prone to help and support others when we have been emotionally moved by a narrative (5).
+In addition, stories with complex characters that don't rely on stereotypes have been associated with increased empathy (15), so much so that academic institutions are beginning to recognise the practical function of storytelling in their medical courses (16,17).
+Such demonstrations of generosity can further strengthen relationships and trust.

 We feel less alone when we share stories with others and they are accepted, and especially when this gesture is reciprocated (18).